mrcnc/dotfiles/README.md

-This repo holds dotfiles that I use for development
+This repo contains dotfiles that I use for development